 - The Complete Guide to Business Process Management – ebook

 - 222 Zaps to Crush Your Current Process Automation

 - Best Marketing Automation Software: 10 Tools to Autopilot Marketing Emails

 - 50 Ways To Save Time & Money with Workflow Automation

-- Ultimate Guide to Business Process Automation with Zapier – ebook
+- The Ultimate Guide to Business Process Automation with Zapier – ebook

 Step 14: Run a risk assessment on your process

-A risk assessment is an important part of finalizing any project.
+A risk assessment is an essential part of finalizing any project.

 If you’re a software firm, you’ve probably already covered this in one of the above sections where we look at where things go wrong.

 However, the risk assessment is even more critical if you’re in manufacturing, transport, or other industries.
 Explicitly, when you direct people doing something, it’s your responsibility to ensure no one gets hurt during the process.